 Here is a list of seven places to witness splendid sunrise views over the mighty Kanchenjunga massif.

-1.Rachela Peak, Lava: Rachela Peak is one of the few places in India where one can get spectacular sunrise views over the Kanchenjunga massif.
-The peak is at an elevation of around 10,000 ft above sea level.
+1.Rachela Peak, Lava: Rachela Peak is one of the few places in India where you can enjoy spectacular sunrise views over the Kanchenjunga massif.
+The peak is located at an elevation of approximately 10,000 feet above sea level.
 It is situated in Lava in the district of Kalimpong.
 It is a 12 kms uphill road to Rachela Peak from Lava.
 The sunrise view is fantastic and spectacular.
 On delving a bit further, the entire range of the Kanchenjunga massif is palpable when the sun’s reflection falls on the snow-clad peaks.

 3. Nathang Valley, Sikkim – Nathang Valley is one of the destinations on the Old Silk Route that offers intriguing views of the Kanchenjunga massif.
 It is a few km from Zuluk by car or by safari jeep.
-The view is generally rewarding for any passionate mountain lover, provided it is the correct time of the year they have scheduled the trip.
-However, the road to Nathang Valley from Lungtung is a few kilometers long and can be covered by land transport.
+The view is generally rewarding for any passionate mountain lover, provided they have scheduled the trip for the correct time of year.
+However, the road to Nathang Valley from Lungtung is a short distance and can be covered by land transport.

 4. Tiger Hills, Darjeeling – Tiger Hills remains one of the oldest and most popular places to view sunrise over the Kanchenjunga massif.
-It is a few km from Darjeeling and offers enthralling views of the third-highest mountain in the world.
-The early sunrise creates a beautiful halo in the entire atmosphere, making Kanchenjunga the most essential mountain in the world.
-Tiger Hills generally remain crowded because travelers come from around the world to view sunrise over Mt.
+It is a few kilometres from Darjeeling and offers enthralling views of the world’s third-highest mountain.
+The early sunrise creates a beautiful halo in the entire atmosphere, making Kanchenjunga one of the most iconic mountains in the world.
+Tiger Hills generally remain crowded because travelers from around the world come to view the sunrise over Mt.
 Kanchenjunga.

-5. Tashi Viewpoint, Gangtok – Tashi Viewpoint remains a significant place to catch sight of the Kanchenjunga Massif’s divine and enigmatic peak from the capital city of Gangtok.
+5. Tashi Viewpoint, Gangtok – Tashi Viewpoint remains a significant place to catch sight of the enigmatic peak from the capital city of Gangtok.
 If you open a one-hundred-rupee note, you will find a picture of the mountain on the back.
-The image is of Kanchenjunga, which has been taken from Tashi Viewpoint in Gangtok.
+The image is of Kanchenjunga, taken from Tashi Viewpoint in Gangtok.
 Travelers can easily reach Tashi Viewpoint from Gangtok by availing local cabs.

 6. Tiffin Dara – Tiffin Dara offers astonishing views of the mighty Kanchenjunga Peak.
 Rishyap is one of the highest summits in the Kalimpong district.
 However, travelers must climb 2.5 km uphill from Rishyap to reach Tiffin Dara, where they can witness the glorious and spectacular sunrise.

 7. Sandakphu and Phalut – Sandakphu is the highest point in West Bengal and offers one of the best views of the mighty Kanchenjunga massif.
-On delving a few kms further to Phalut, tourists can also see a beautiful landscape and glorious sunrise views.
+Delving a few kilometers further to Phalut, tourists can also enjoy a beautiful landscape and glorious sunrise views.
 Sandakphu and Phalut are in the Eastern Himalayas.
-They generally offer spectacular views of Mount Pandim, Mt.
-Lhotse, Mt.
-Makalu, Mt.
-Everest, and Mt.
-Kanchenjunga.
+They generally offer spectacular views of Mount Pandim, Mount Lhotse, Mount Makalu, Mount Everest, and Mount Kanchenjunga.

-Rishyap generally offers the best views of Kanchenjunga in Kalimpong if the weather remains free from climatic disturbances.
+Rishyap offers the best views of Kanchenjunga in Kalimpong.